 What is CircleCI?

 CircleCI is primarily a cloud-based CI orchestration tool.
-An Enterprise version can also be set up on one’s own infrastructure.
-It was founded in 2011 and is based out of San Francisco.
-This tool helps in automating installation and delivery processes.
+An Enterprise version can also be set up on one’s infrastructure.
+It was founded in 2011 and is based in San Francisco.
+This tool helps automate installation and delivery processes.
 It is quite simple to configure and maintain.

 CircleCI reduces the overhead of having a dedicated server as it is cloud-based.
 The enterprise version is also low on maintenance.
 The cloud-based platform offers scalable credit-based plans that help deploy applications faster.